mmraff/npm-two-stage/README.md

 tar xzf path/to/module-name-version.tar.gz
 mv package module-name && cd module-name
 ```
-but for a non-trivial package heirarchy, that would be insane; and it would not
+but for a non-trivial package heirarchy, not only would that be impractical,
-work for every kind of package.
+it also would not work for every kind of package.

-Although the people of the [npm project](https://github.com/npm/npm/) team have
-discussed the addition of an offline package install feature, as of the time of
-this writing they have yet to implement one. _(I'm not faulting them for that -
-I understand that their plates are ever full, and they have to prioritize.)_

 With **npm-two-stage** installed over (say) a portable npm installation on a USB
-drive, you simply let npm collect the desired packages and all their dependencies
+drive, you simply have `npm download` collect the desired packages and all their
-into a folder on the USB drive.
-Then you take the USB drive to the target system
+dependencies into a folder on the USB drive.
+Then you take the USB drive to the
-which also has npm-two-stage installed, and run the offline install command line
+target system which also has npm-two-stage installed, and run the offline install
-(see below).
+command line (see below).
 _Note that your npm installations modified by npm-two-stage will behave exactly
 the same as unmodified npm if you don't use the `--offline` option._
 _________________________